webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

   9. Perform a root cause analysis.
   10. Document findings, actions, and outcomes throughout the process.

-- Describe Security: WAF, vADC, IPS, IDS, DLP, NAC, Packet Brokers, HA Firewalls, HIDS, HIPS, EDR, FIM, Network Flows, LDAP, SAML Federation, DoH/DoT, DNSSEC?
+- Describe Security: WAF, vADC, IPS, IDS, DLP, NAC, NPB, HA Firewalls, HIDS, HIPS, EDR, FIM, Network Flows, LDAP, SAML Federation, DoH/DoT, DNSSEC, Risk Register, CMDB?

   - **WAF**: web application firewall.
 Work at Layer 7 to protect web applications from common attacks like cross-site scripting, cross-site forgery, SQL injections and DDoS.
-  - **vADC**: Virtual Application Delivery Controller.
-Load balances traffic across multiple servers and provides additional security features like URL filtering and denial-of-service (DoS) protection.
+  - **vADC**: Virtual Application Delivery Controller. **Load balances** traffic across multiple servers and provides additional security features like **URL filtering** and denial-of-service (**DoS**) protection.
 Typically, these devices are placed in a DMZ.
   - **IPS**: Intrusion Protection System.
 Monitor and **Prevent** malicious activity.
 Dynamically blocks the connection and traffic identified as a threat.
   - **IDS**: Intrusion Detection System. **Monitors** network traffic for malicious activity and prevents or **alerts** on detected threats.
 Passive devices that match network traffic and patterns against known vulnerabilities.
 Monitor/alert the network environment but do not stop.
   - **DLP**: Data Loss Prevention.
 Detects/Prevents data exfiltration.
   - **NAC**: Network Access Control.
 Combine several aspects of security into a single unit.
 Workstation security (endpoints): anti-virus, anti-spyware, patching, and vulnerability scans.
 Authentication: single sign-on and multifactor authentication.
 Network security: firewalls, network IDS, patching, and updated anti-virus definitions.
-  - **Packet brokers**: Mirror network traffic to security and monitoring tools for analysis and troubleshooting.
+  - **NPB**: Network Packet brokers.
+Mirror network traffic to security and monitoring tools for analysis and troubleshooting.
 Exist between the network infrastructure and infrastructure security tools to gather information and **expose packet** to the appropriate **tools**.
   - **HA Firewalls**: High Availability.
 Two or more firewalls for redundancy with failover.
   - **HIDS**: Host based intrusion detection. monitoring activities and events at the host or individual instance level.
 Organizations have bare-metal or virtual machines, monitors identified threats by alerting malicious traffic.
   - **HIPS**: Host based prevention detection. monitoring activities and events at the host or individual instance level.
 Organizations have bare-metal or virtual machines, actively prevents or mitigates identified threats by blocking or isolating malicious traffic.